Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 -------------------

 First some words about how changers work: A changer has 2 (possibly more) SCSI ID's.
-One for the changer device which controls the robot, and one for the device which actually reads and writes the data.
+One for the woke changer device which controls the woke robot, and one for the woke device which actually reads and writes the woke data.
 The later may be anything, a MOD, a CD-ROM, a tape or whatever.
 For the changer device this is a "don't care", he *only* shuffles around the media, nothing else.